Board: K2 Happy Hour

 Personal Thoughts: This board used to be what I would call a backcountry freestyle deck due to the shape or an all mountain freestyle board, these days it’s more freestyle that can handle all mountain aspects.
 Over all it’s a great ride and one of K2’s more versatile decks.
 The newer camber profile gives added snap compared to the older flat versions.

-Comparable Boards: DC Ply, Jones Mountain Twin, Interior Plain Project Honalee
+Comparable Boards: Lib Tech Banana Magic, Jones Mountain Twin, Interior Plain Project Honalee

 Support your local snowboard shop buy locally.
 Find a shop here.